 The dominating feature of the ride, of course, is The Wicker Man effigy.
 A large six story dual faced wooden structure which (safely) bursts into flames when the coaster trains pass through three times during the ride.
 It’s dramatic to ride and dramatic to watch.
 Even more so in the dark – another reason to make sure that you visit the park during Scarefest.

-There are plenty of other attractions to keep guests of all ages entertained.
+As well as my best rides at Alton Towers, there are plenty of other attractions to keep guests of all ages entertained.
 Additional coasters such at Rita, Thirteen and Galactica.
 There is an entire CBeebies Land for the smaller kids to enjoy, with 14 rides and attractions.
 There are water rides for the summer such as Congo River Rapids and Battle Galleons.
+The 2019 sees the addition of the The Alton Towers Dungeons, which guests can visit for an additional fee.

 Take a look at everything there is to offer on the Alton Towers Theme Park Map here.

-Alton Towers Theme Park Tickets can be bought online for £33.00 (current prices), although Season Passes have been available in 2018 for £55.00 (with some blackout days).
-There are often half price, or two-for-one ticket deals to be found with groceries, newspaper promotions etc. It’s rare that you would have to pay the full price daily gate ticket of £55.00 unless you had made a silly mistake.
+Alton Towers Theme Park Tickets can be bought online for £33.00 (as of April 2019) and Season Passes are available from £56.00 (with some blackout days).
+There are often half price, or two-for-one ticket deals to be found with groceries, newspaper promotions etc. It’s rare that you would have to pay the full price daily gate ticket of £56.00 unless you had made a silly mistake.

-There are also deals available by booking into one of Alton Towers Resort hotels, but we’ll run through those in some detail in another post.
+There are also deals available by booking into one of Alton Towers Resort hotels which I will cover in another post.
+Clicking HERE will take you through to some mid-week short stay deals available throughout the season.